The NSW Government is building a faster, simpler planning system to support jobs, homes and open space.

 Watch a webinar introducing the new approach to rezonings.

-The NSW Government has announced a new Local Environmental Plan (LEP) Making Guideline which includes guidance on new planning processes and timeframes relating to the existing planning proposal process.
+The NSW Government has announced a new Local Environmental Plan (LEP) Making Guideline (PDF, 7.1 MB) which includes guidance on new planning processes and timeframes.

 While the Guideline aims to deliver immediate benefits, the feedback received over the last year has also identified an opportunity to build on these improvements and look at long term and system wide reform of the rezoning process.